 Understanding the Ride

-- Two-wheeled, single track motorized vehicles expose you to debris and are more affected by other hazards than a car due to balancing.
-This means that bottle you run over and think nothing about (unless it gives you a flat tire) in even a VW Bug or a Smart may throw your bike off balance.
+- Motorcycles and the like expose you to debris and are more affected by other hazards than a car due to balancing.
+This means that bottle you run over and think nothing about in even a VW Bug or a Smart car may throw your bike off balance.
 Hitting that puddle at 75 miles per hour will cause you to hydroplane and lose control.
-You need to be more attentive to debris and hazards.
+You will need to be more attentive to debris and hazards.

 - Know how steering works on a motorcycle.
 At low speeds (typically <15MPH/25KPH), the motorcycle will turn in the same direction as you turn the handlebars.
 At higher speeds, turning a motorcycle works counter intuitively.
 To start a turn, you need to push the handle bars in the opposite direction of the turn.
 Although you could think of it this way: push left, go left; push right, go right.